 When compared nutritionally, animal crackers typically contain fewer calories, fat, and sodium than most chips.
 However, they also tend to have more sugar.

-So while animal crackers may be slightly healthier than chips, they are not necessarily healthy food.
+So while animal crackers may be slightly healthier than chips, they are not necessarily healthy for you.

-Here is the nutrition comparison of animal crackers to popular chips available in the market.
+Here is the nutrition comparison of animal crackers to some of the most popular chips.

 ---|---|---|---|---|---|